Obamacare 'fix' creates new headaches, say insurers and regulators

 “Insurers have every right to be upset today,” Gruber said in an interview on CNN.

+One insurance industry analyst said Obama’s move also puts the insurers in the awkward position of making the fix work or bear the political pressure from unhappy customers if they can‘t.

-Additional reporting by David Morgan in Washington; Editing by Michele Gershberg and Grant McCool
+“Cynically, the move by the White House effectively makes the plans look like the scapegoats if they terminate a current offering,” said Chris Rigg, an analyst for Susquehanna Financial Group.
+(Additional reporting by David Morgan in Washington; Editing by Michele Gershberg and Grant McCool)